 I was 17 when I first decided to be a writer.
 Before that, I was an artist – or at least, I drew non-stop from the age of two on.

 I wrote some short stories in 4th grade when my teacher assigned them for homework using that week’s vocabulary words.
-Mine were the ones that were always read to the class.
+Mine were the ones that she always read to the class.
 When I was 15, I started writing poetry, having discovered Rod McKuen, Lawrence Ferlinghetti, Leonard Cohen and other poets.
 In 11th grade, my teacher wrote on one of my essay papers, “It’s always so hard to grade your writing.
 It reads like beautiful poetry.”

 But it was in my senior year, at age 17, that my creative writing teacher asked me, “Have you ever thought about being a writer?”
 He was serious in his question and his faith in my writing gave a voice to a dream I had been too scared to say out loud.
 His name was Glenn Heyward and he was the teacher who made a difference.

-But it took being laid off from the shelter job because of county-wide budget cuts to finally become a freelance writer, something I had always wanted to be but could never financially afford to do.
+But it took being laid off from that shelter job because of county-wide budget cuts to finally become a freelance writer, something I had always wanted to be but could never financially afford to do.
 When there’s no steady paycheck coming in, it’s easy to look for opportunities in hidden places – like the time I convinced a marketing company for financial institutions that it needed a writer to write profiles and bios for its competing banking clientele.
-I’ve been a full-time freelance writer for over 25 years now, working in a wide array of writing fields, and I am the author of four books sold on Amazon and other sites.
+I’ve been a full-time freelance writer for years now, working in a wide array of writing fields, and I am the author of four books sold on Amazon and other sites.